maobupa/social-omni-epic/docs/experiment_plan.md

 Both EXP and OUR inject ICL context into the learner's prompt before each test episode.
 The retrieval must be symmetric.

+### 5.0 Embedding key (shared by both conditions)

+Retrieval uses `to_text_for_embedding()`, which concatenates: `scenario_title` (if present), scenario prose, interaction type, relationship, and learner/partner goals.
+The `scenario_title` is a structured abstract label ("social dynamic | learner vantage point") that gives the embedding strong structural signal beyond raw surface prose.

+**All training scenarios already have titles:** SOTOPIA seeds have pre-computed titles in `sotopia_90_seeds.jsonl`; generated scenarios receive titles from `title_gen` at the end of each curriculum run.

+**Held-out test scenarios need titles pre-generated:** Before running external eval on the held-out SOTOPIA-PI set, run `title_gen` on every held-out scenario (oriented to the correct `target_agent_idx`) and store the titles in the held-out JSONL.
+This must be done once offline and applies identically to both EXP and OUR retrieval — do not generate titles only for one condition.

 ### 5.1 ExpeL retrieval
-- Inject: full insight list (all extracted rules) + top-k=3 most similar successful SOTOPIA transcripts, retrieved by scenario embedding similarity
+- Inject: full insight list (all extracted rules) + top-k=3 most similar successful SOTOPIA transcripts, retrieved by title-enriched embedding similarity
 - This matches ExpeL's standard inference protocol

 ### 5.2 Our retrieval
-- Inject: full insight list (all extracted rules from generated transcripts) + top-k=3 most similar generated transcripts, retrieved by scenario embedding similarity
+- Inject: full insight list (all extracted rules from generated transcripts) + top-k=3 most similar generated transcripts, retrieved by title-enriched embedding similarity
 - Same format as EXP — the insight list and transcripts both come from the generated archive instead of the SOTOPIA training set

 ### 5.3 Vanilla and CoT